-When you’re using your phone — blue-violet light is emitted from sun, digital screens, including smartphones.
+- When you’re using your phone — blue-violet light is emitted from sun, digital screens, including smartphones.
 If you find you’re on your phone a lot, a blue light coating on your readers can reduce the amount of visual discomfort you experience.
 E-reader or tablet use — Physical books have all but been replaced by digital alternatives.
 While e-readers and tablets provide a convenient way to carry your library around with you, many of them project blue-violet light. blue-violet light filtering reading glasses can keep your eyes comfortable for a more pleasant reading experience.

 - E-reader or tablet use — Physical books have all but been replaced by digital alternatives.
-While e-readers and tablets provide a convenient way to carry your library around with you, many of them project blue light.
-Blue light filtering reading glasses can keep your eyes comfortable for a more pleasant reading experience.
+While e-readers and tablets provide a convenient way to carry your library around with you, many of them project blue-violet light. blue-violet light filtering reading glasses can keep your eyes comfortable for a more pleasant reading experience.

 - When you’re on the computer — blue-violet light doesn’t only come from portable screens.
 Computers also emit a level of blue-violet light.
 Wearing a pair of blue light readers while working long hours at the computer, surfing the internet or checking your emails can give your eyes a welcome layer of protection.

 What are the best blue light filtering reading glasses?

 The best blue light filtering reading glasses will fit properly and magnify successfully to your particular lens strength, giving you clear vision when reading or viewing up close.
 To achieve the most visual clarity, it’s important to determine which kind of reading glasses you need.

 Blue light filtering bifocal reading glasses

 Typically an adjustment period is necessary for most new bifocal wearers due to the two prescriptions in one lens.
 Over time, your eyes will learn to move effortlessly between the two prescriptions as you move from one task to the next.
 The best way to achieve this quickly is by wearing new bifocal reading glasses as often as possible, so your eyes get used to them.

 Prescription reading glasses with blue light filtering lenses